BovReg/BovReg_eQTL/README.md

 - The Phenotype data can be provided in any of the following formats
    1. Raw data (RNAseq expression data in fastq format): Demo_data [download](https://zenodo.org/records/7949616/files/Demo_RNAseqData_BovReg.tar.gz?download=1)
+   Note: A Demodata/fastq_paired_input.tsv file was provided with the file paths for different fastq samples, for the test run the downloaded fastq folder "Demo_RNAseqData_BovReg.tar.gz" should be saved and uncompressed in this folder.

-   2. Aligned reads (RNAseq expression data in bam format): Demo_data [download](https://zenodo.org/records/7950181/files/Demo_RNAseqBam_BovReg.tar.gz?download=1)  or
+   2. Aligned reads (RNAseq expression data in bam format): Demo_data [download](https://zenodo.org/records/7950181/files/Demo_RNAseqBam_BovReg.tar.gz?download=1)
+   Note: A Demodata/Bam_input.tsv file was provided with the file paths for different fastq samples, for the test run the downloaded fastq folder "Demo_RNAseqBam_BovReg.tar.gz" should be saved and uncompressed in this folder.

-   3. Expression counts across samples (expression count matrices in text file): Demo_data [download](https://zenodo.org/records/7950181/files/Demo_RNAseqNormCountsNdJunc_BovReg.tar.gz?download=1)
+   3. Expression counts across samples (expression count matrices in text file): Demo_data [download](https://github.com/BovReg/BovReg_eQTL/blob/main/Demodata/Count_matrices.tsv)

 - The genotype-phenotype corresponding samples information should be provided as text file : Demo_data [download](https://zenodo.org/records/10997393/files/RNA_WGS_CorresID_BovReg.txt?download=1)